-4. Business Europe and Good Growth
+5 Business Europe and Good Growth

-1 Improve the city as a place to do business, ensuring inclusive growth and stronger communities
+5.1 Improve the city as a place to do business, ensuring inclusive growth and stronger communities

-London boroughs are the first choice of every London business when it wants a conversation with London government and create the conditions for greater pan-London and local inclusive economic growth.
+London boroughs are the first choice of every London business when it wants a conversation with London government and create the conditions for pan-London and local inclusive economic growth following the impact of the Covid-19 pandemic.

 - a.
-Market and implement a support offer to London boroughs to adopt the Pledges for Business, that measures progress and impact, shares good practice, raises ambition and encourages business to support inclusive economic growth. - b.
-Undertake and launch the London Business 1000 Survey and maximise its use in policy and public affairs work, ideally working with a business representative organisation. - c.
-Working with the GLA and other stakeholders, run a campaign to ensure that UK Shared Prosperity Fund is devolved to London government and London receives a fair share of the fund. - d.
-Develop more detailed proposals for the devolution of the UK Shared Prosperity Fund, arguing for new more collaborative governance arrangements, alignment with other growth funding and funding at a borough and/or sub-regional level. - e.
-Support boroughs to deal effectively with the changing nature of high streets, identifying and sharing new approaches among boroughs and lobbying for any new powers and government policy changes needed to support high streets. - f.
-Through London Culture Forum, run a programme to proactively share good practice from the London Borough of Culture across London boroughs, demonstrating how culture can support communities and promote inclusive growth.
+Market and implement a support offer to London boroughs to adopt the Pledges for Business, that builds on borough links to business during the pandemic, measures progress and impact, shares good practice, raises ambition and encourages business to support inclusive economic growth. - b.
+Develop proposals to support London businesses to recover and grow again, following the economic impact of the pandemic, promoting a devolved approach and identifying a clear role for boroughs and sub-regions. - c.
+Support boroughs to deal effectively with the changing nature of high streets, identifying and sharing new approaches among boroughs and lobbying for any new powers and government policy changes needed to support high streets, as part of the economic recovery work. - d.
+Undertake and launch the London Business 1000 Survey and maximise its use in policy and public affairs work, ideally working with a business representative organisation. - e.
+Working with the GLA and other stakeholders, run a campaign to ensure that funding to support the economic recovery is devolved to London government including a fair share of the UK Shared Prosperity Fund. - f.
+Through London Culture Forum, run a programme to proactively share good practice from the London Borough of Culture across London boroughs, demonstrating how culture can support the economic recovery and community cohesion, particularly in London's high streets and through the cultural industries.

-5. Health and Social Care
+6 Health and Social Care

-1 Leadership which enables boroughs to maximise their role in transforming both access to and quality of health and care services for Londoners
+6.1 Leadership which enables boroughs to maximise their role in transforming both access to and quality of health and care services for Londoners

-Work with NHS partners to enhance and amplify Borough influence on the NHS Long Term Plan and so accelerate improvements in the London health and care system; either through agreeing co-design and collaboration, or through scrutiny and challenge.
+Work with NHS partners to enhance and amplify Borough influence on the NHS Long Term Plan and health recovery planning and so accelerate improvements in the London health and care system; either through agreeing co-design and collaboration, or through scrutiny and challenge.

-- Develop and publish detailed reform proposals, showing better health outcomes for citizens, based on improving the quality of and access to GP and primary care in London. - b.
-Agreement at national level on funding and devolved powers required to support a new deal to transform London's aging GP and primary care premises as part of a wider improvement in the quality of primary care service offered to all Londoners. - c.
-Lead London level partners negotiations in pursuit of a refreshed devolution agreement, that includes enhanced mental health provision. - d.
-Agreement of proposals for a step change in integrated health and care through an offer of borough level leadership across London embedding the role of Health and Well-being Boards and strengthening Local Care Networks.
+- a.
+Develop reform proposals, including learning from the emergency response to Covid, showing better health outcomes for citizens, based on improving the quality of and more equitable access to GP and primary care in London. - b.
+Agreement at national level on funding and devolved powers required to support a new deal to transform London's aging GP and primary care premises as part of a wider improvement in the quality of primary care service offered to all Londoners, without which the aspirations of the NHS Long Term Plan will not be achievable. - Lead London level partners negotiations in pursuit of a joined up approach to prevention and health and care recovery and a refreshed devolution agreement. - d.
+Agreement of proposals for a step change in integrated health and care through borough level leadership in order to make the wider contribution of boroughs through prevention and early intervention central to achieving sustainable health and care provision.

-2 Campaign for adequate funding and reform of adult social care and public health services
+6.2 Campaign for adequate funding and reform of adult social care and public health services